 - Reduce costs associated with claims.

-All employers can participate in the program and be eligible for refunds up to 20 per cent by maintaining a Certificate of Recognition (COR).
+All employers can participate in the program and be eligible for refunds up to 20% by maintaining a Certificate of Recognition (COR).
 A COR is essential to WCB’s PIR program and a key component of the Ministry of Labour and Immigration’s "Partnerships" program.

 A COR shows that the employer’s health and safety management system has been evaluated by a certified auditor and meets provincial standards.
 These standards are established by Occupational Health and Safety (OHS).